Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 **This tutorial assumes that you are using `v0.1.12a` or higher.**

 ## Step 1 - Download and Install Engine Simulator
-Follow the instructions for download/installation on the [main page](../../README.md).
+Follow the instructions for downloading/installing *Engine Simulator* on the [main page](../../README.md).

 ## Step 2 - Start Engine Simulator
 Navigate to `bin/` and run `engine-sim-app.exe`